Icelandic actor María Thelma Smáradóttir plays one of only two characters to feature in Joe Penna’s survival thriller Arctic.

 A: It was great to work with Joe.
 He’s very generous and approachable which is really important.
 I believe that every director brings something special to each project.
 He had a really clear vision of what he wanted and his future is very bright!

-Q: I just rewatched the Cannes red carpet for ‘Artic’.
+Q: I just rewatched the Cannes red carpet for ‘Arctic’.
 How special of an occasion and an experience was that for you?

 A: Very special.
 I was unbelievably proud to see the Icelandic crew at Cannes.
 We wouldn’t have made it without them.